-By way of addressing lower league football issues the Grassroots Project ultimately aims at exploring the gap between the professional and the amateur.
-Amateur clubs that have no access professional status or have lost it, minutely imitate its attributes (hierarchy, infrastructure and architecture of the sports object, customized accessories such as digital scoreboards, team kits, match programmes and posters, fandom).
+By way of addressing lower league football issues, the Grassroots project ultimately aims to explore the gap between the professional and the amateur.
+Amateur clubs that have no access professional status or have lost it, closely imitate their professional counterparts (in terms of hierarchy, infrastructure and architecture of the sports object, customized accessories such as digital scoreboards, team kits, match programmes and posters, fandom).
 This gap is a world of images, universal patterns, behavioural patterns, rituals, and replication of the acts performed in the big professional sport.

 Amateur/mass sports are logically connected to the process of the country’s industialization.
-A study of football club naming reveals that even today big names from the big sports world such as Dinamo or Spartak are far less popular than the likes of Metallurg (metal-maker) or Gornyak (miner), which refers us to the idea that leisure time of members of labour collectives must be dedicated to sports.
+A study of football club nomenclature reveals that, even today, big names from the big sports world such as Dinamo or Spartak are far less popular than the likes of Metallurg (metal-maker) or Gornyak (miner), which refer us to the idea that leisure time of members of labour collectives must be dedicated to sports.
 It is no coincidence, therefore, that amateur teams play matches on the weekend when the players are off their regular work.
 Matches of professional teams occur in the same period, but with an opposite intention: to attract fans to the stadium during their free time.
-In contrast to professional clubs, filling up the stadium is not a primary task for amateur clubs, they are not intent on profit-making.
+In contrast to professional clubs, filling up the stadium is not a primary task for amateur clubs: with an average attendance of 200 supporters it is difficult to argue that they give a boost to the team.
+Unlike a professional club, an amateur club is not intent on profit-making.
 There is no sale of entry tickets or club insignia.
 With no TV broadcasting it is impossible to sell broadcasting rights.

 The goal of the Grassroots Project is to explore the lower league (non-professional) football culture, to determine the position of the stadium within the urban infrastructure, and its influence on the local community.